napframework/nap/readme.md

 ## Documentation

 NAP documentation can be found online at [www.napframework.com/doxygen](https://www.napframework.com/doxygen/).
-Take note that the installation and project creation instructions on that website apply to the precompiled NAP package only.
-Follow the instructions in this document to build and create a NAP application instead against the framework source.
-All other parts of the documentation apply to both the NAP package and source context.
+Take note that the installation and project creation instructions on that website apply to the binary (compiled) NAP package only.
+Follow the instructions in this document to build and work against NAP Framework from source.

 ## Gallery